ggcarrots/django-carrots/source/install.rst

 Windows command line
 --------------------

-Most of the work we will perform using the command line.
-To activate the command line in Windows press ``Win+R``.
-In the open window type ``cmd`` and click ``OK``.
+We will do most of our work on the command line.
+To activate the command line in Windows, press ``Win+R``.
+In the open window, type ``cmd`` and click ``OK``.
-A new window will appear with a white text on a black background:
+A new window will appear with white text on a black background:

 .. code-block:: bat